 Dry Camp: $20 per day

 Carefree Farms, 36412 7th Avenue, Phoenix, Az 85086

 Carefree Farms is a first class and comprehensive facility for many riding disciplines.
 They are a boarding facility as well and we are honored to be their guest to enjoy the beautiful arena.
 There is one main entrance and then the parking will be well marked.
-Please find the registration table and help yourself to a cup of coffee or tea in the morning.
+When you arrive be on the look out for the checking/registration table.
+And help yourself to coffee, tea, etc.

 Clinics start at 9:00 and end at 4:00.

 Auditors please arrive about 8:30 to get checked in.

 Mark Rashid Only January 20, 21, 22, 2023

 Jim Masterson and Mark Rashid Collaborative January 27, 28, 29, 2023

 If the clinic is not full 30 days prior, we may cancel